Cluster::AllCells returns a copy, Cluster::XCells and Cluster::YCells frequently called in a way to require a copy

 #4 Updated by Brian Rebel about 6 years ago

 I think it is worth considering making the change to provide good examples for people how to use the code.
 These bad practices are being copied a lot.
 It is also probably worth at least adding some comments to the code based on your proposed best practices, i.e. iterating using the NCells and Cells methods.

 It is also worth noting that the use case appears to be somewhat different from the one you expected, i.e. people tend to call AllCells more frequently than XCells or YCells, so going behind the scenes to make AllCells return a const reference and the others do the copies would improve the situation without altering the user experience much at all.

 Just because we are getting away with bad practices, doesn't mean we shouldn't try to clean them up when we find them.
 That being said, I am not volunteering to do this just now.

-#5 Updated by Christopher Backhouse over 5 years ago
+#5 Updated by Christopher Backhouse about 6 years ago

 I looked through all the instances of AllHits() and fixed the easy cases.
 Many of the callers are passing the hits off to BackTracker, or creating a new rb product from them, so there's nothing to be done right now.